wharvex/DebugJournal/Entry1/README.md

 Run a newly-created (i.e. homepage-less) TomEE Dynamic Web Project (DWP) **_with a JPA facet_** in Eclipse.

+The project name is TomeeDemo3.

 ### Expected behavior

-A browser window opens, navigating to http://localhost:8080/TomeeDemo2/, and displaying a "404" page supplied by TomEE
+A browser window opens, navigating to http://localhost:8080/TomeeDemo3/, which displays a "404" page supplied by TomEE.

 ### Reason for expecting this behavior